This article is regularly updated for accuracy and new platform features or changes.

 Get started on Snapchat with these guides:

-TikTok is this year’s drink of choice: a hard seltzer.
-It’s new, exciting, and way cooler than anything else on the market (although not literally, because they can all be found in the fridge).
+TikTok is the latest drink trend: a hard seltzer.
+It’s new, exciting, and way cooler than anything else on the market (although not literally cooler, because they can all be found in the fridge).
 And unlike other social media platforms, this one is ALL about entertainment.

-- People spend an average of 52 minutes each day on TikTok
+- U.S. users spend an average of 38 minutes each day on TikTok

-- Although TikTok’s user base is still largely outside North America (primarily India and China), the number of U.S. users has grown 5.5x in just 18 months
+- Although TikTok’s user base is still largely outside North America (primarily India and China), there are over 226 million users within North America

 Like a hard seltzer, TikTok isn’t the place for every business.
 Plenty of people prefer beer, and that’s fine!
-You don’t have to start drinking White Claw just because everyone is talking about it.
+You don’t have to switch to the trendy new drink just because everyone is talking about it.

 Get started on TikTok with these guides: